 Yes, we’re cheating right off the bat by giving both these flicks the fifth-best spot.
 That’s because they’re both based on the life of legendary penny stock pitch man Jordan Belfort.
 Belfort’s Quaalude-addled parties and high-pressure sales style made for terrific source material, and both these pictures portray the highs and lows of a selling style with high stakes and no morals.

 What you can learn: While we wouldn’t suggest anyone view these movies as how-tos for getting ahead in the sales game, both show just how far a great sales script and a polished pitch can get you.
 The salespeople in these films know how to connect with their prospects because they know what makes them tick.
+The best sellers know how to drive conversations that create excitement.
 Both these flicks will get you fired up.

 This seminal 1969 film by noted documentarians Albert and David Maysles follows a group of traveling Bible salesmen slinging the good word in a variety of low-income neighborhoods around the U.S. The sellers in question speed, swear, and pitch their way through the film while trying, sometimes in vain, to make their quotas.
 It’s a movie that many haven’t seen, and that’s a shame, because it’s as terrific as it is heartbreaking.